Oreoxmt/docs/_doc.md

 abstract: |
    This document contains the release notes for TiDB [v7.2.0-DMR](https://docs.pingcap.com/tidb/v7.2), [v7.3.0-DMR](https://docs.pingcap.com/tidb/v7.3), [v7.4.0-DMR](https://docs.pingcap.com/tidb/v7.4), and [v7.5.0-LTS](https://docs.pingcap.com/tidb/stable).
 When you upgrade from v7.1.x to v7.5.0, you can refer to this document for a thorough overview of new features, compatibility changes, improvements, and bug fixes.

-   For detailed guidance and additional resources regarding TiDB v7.5.0, see [TiDB Documentation](https://docs.pingcap.com/tidb/stable).
+   For detailed guidance and additional resources about TiDB v7.5.0, see [TiDB v7.5 documentation](https://docs.pingcap.com/tidb/v7.5).
 ---

 # TiDB 7.5.0 Release Notes